-Time was seen as a limited resource, something staff needed to carefully manage to ensure they contributed to organisational goals of patient throughput, 42,43 productivity and efficiency.
-44 This created urgency and busyness for health professionals, although this is not reflective of patients' experience, for whom boredom and loneliness are common.
+This created urgency and busyness for health professionals, although this is not reflective of patients' experience, for whom boredom and loneliness are common.
 45,46 While participants in our study were aware that psychosocial lines of work were 'left undone,'16 the focus on patient throughput had a strong influence over what processes and practices were legitimised and prioritised in care.
-47 Lines of work prioritised in stroke care within this study reflect "the increasing technical, biomedical objectification of stroke unit provision".
-33 Discourses of neuroplasticity, compounded by time being constructed as limited, saw many health professionals prioritise intensive intervention in the first months after stroke, seeking to maximise the 'window' for recovery.
-48

-This view of recovery commonly focused on particular functions - body structures and functions, and activities of daily living.49 Viewing recovery in this way may perpetuate mind-body dualism50 and may be a key factor in why people with stroke consider their well-being is not well-addressed.21 This reflects linear views of what aspects of care and recovery should be prioritised when, and perhaps reflects particular understandings of what aspects of care, and what functions in life, are considered in and out of scope for services.
+47 Lines of work prioritised in stroke care within this study reflect 'the increasing technical, biomedical objectification of stroke unit provision'.33 Discourses of neuroplasticity, compounded by time being constructed as limited, saw many health professionals prioritise intensive intervention in the first months after stroke, seeking to maximise the 'window' for recovery.
+48 This view of recovery commonly focused on particular functions-body structures and functions, and activities of daily living.
+Viewing recovery in this way may perpetuate mind-body dualism and may be a key factor in why people with stroke consider that their well-being is not well addressed.
+This reflects linear views of what aspects of care and recovery should be prioritised when, and perhaps reflects particular understandings of what aspects of care, and what functions in life, are considered in and out of scope for services.
 This may also suggest an assumption that physical improvements will improve, and are central to, wider well-being.

-Stroke care is deeply embedded within western worldviews.51 The resulting lines of work perpetuate monocultural care that fails to recognise the experiences of Māori,^{36,52} does not acknowledge or uphold whānau contexts which extend beyond individualistic notions,36 nor does it reflect holistic views of well-being important for Māori after stroke.4 The fact that few participants indicated how they worked differently with Māori is indicative of a dominant monocultural approach to care.
-Moreover, the pace of care can be at odds with allowing time and space for meaningful connections53 between whānau and the clinical team.
+Stroke care is deeply embedded within Western worldviews.
+The resulting lines of work perpetuate monocultural care that fails to recognise the experiences of Māori, does not acknowledge or uphold whānau contexts that extend beyond individualistic notions nor does it reflect holistic views of well-being important for Māori after stroke.
+The fact that few participants indicated how they worked differently with Māori is indicative of a dominant monocultural approach to care.
+Moreover, the pace of care can be at odds with allowing time and space for meaningful connections between whānau and the clinical team.
 While some health professionals in this study worked to centre whānau needs and aspirations, this required pushing back against dominant cultural and clinical perspectives.
-This study gives insight into why many whānau are required to leave much of themselves 'at the door'^{54,55} to engage with stroke services, a necessity at odds with an approach to care that fosters well-being.
+This study provides insight into why many whānau are required to leave much of themselves 'at the door' 54,55 to engage with stroke services, a necessity at odds with an approach to care that fosters well-being.